robertialenti/Bike-Share/README.md

 In 2023, the city put forward plans to expand the network by 2027 with the ultimate aim of helping to increase Montreal's bike modal share to 15%.
 You can read more about the REV [here](https://montreal.ca/articles/le-rev-un-reseau-express-velo-4666).

-## Outline of Code
+## Code
 Code for the project is written entirely in Python.
 The code is separated into 8 sections and ran primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
+The code can be ran without modification if it is placed in a folder called `code` and empty folders titled `figures` and `output` exist to collect results.

 ### 1. Preliminaries
 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.